zzyzek/sandbox/ulhp/hc-umans-companion.md

 pg.
 52:

-> The bottommost and topmost vertical dark edges *are* ~not~ implied by the degree constraint - ...
+> The bottom most and topmost vertical dark edges *are* ~not~ implied by the degree constraint - ...

 References